JakeWnuk/HashtopoCLI/README.md

   -l, --list            Lists available hashlists
   -c CRACKED, --cracked CRACKED
-                        Gets cracks from a hashlistId -m MASKS, --masks MASKS
+                        Gets cracks from a hashlistId -t TASK, --task TASK  Gets cracks from a taskId
+  -m MASKS, --masks MASKS
                         Imports a list of Hashcat masks to a new super task
 ```